BRC

 Some new players see poker pot odds as outrageously complicated.
 But the truth is, they're not really.

 Plus understanding poker pot odds can do wonders for your game.
-Just a little bit of knowledge will make sure you don’t waste your chips and you maximize your leverage while you play too.
+Just a little bit of knowledge will make sure you don't waste your chips and you'll maximise your leverage while you play too.
+That sounds good, doesn't it?

-Whether you’re playing a little cash game with friends, Six Plus on vacation, a big tournament in the WSOP or a quick Twister session online (bet365 bonus code for new players), a solid knowledge of poker pot odds will serve you well.
+Whether you're playing a little cash game with friends, Six Plus on a poker holiday, a big tournament in the WSOP or a quick Twister session online (bet365 bonus code for new players), a solid knowledge of poker pot odds will serve you well.

 1. Always take the size of the pot into account